-Students practice advanced techniques in the craft of writing, topic selection, researching, types of writing and styles of various markets, queries, writing proposals, marketing surveys and tips for writing as a profession.
-(Cross-listed as LIT 5017).
+In this course, students practice advanced techniques in the craft of writing, topic selection, researching, types of writing and styles of various markets, queries, writing proposals, marketing surveys, and tips for writing as a profession.
+(Cross-listed as LIT 5017.)